microsoft/MTC_APPContainerization/Java Containerization/README.md

 From the terminal window execute the following commands to clone the App Migration Workshop project.
 Navigate to the Java migrate sub module and execute the deployment script substituting the target region name and resource group for which the resources will be deployed.

     git clone https://github.com/microsoft/MTC_APPContainerization.git
-    cd AzureMigrateJava
+    cd MTC_APPContainerization/Java\ Containerization/
     chmod +x scripts/deploy.sh
     ./scripts/deploy.sh '<REGION NAME>' '<RESOURCE GROUP>'

+For example:

+     ./scripts/deploy.sh 'westus' 'jm-rg2'

 Total deployment will take ~5 minutes.
-When complete navigate to the resource group in the azure portal.
+When complete navigate to the newly created resource group in the azure portal.
 Find the created vm named TomcatServer click on its name.

 ![Tomcat VM.](../media/server.jpg)